 Apple launched storyboards in 2013 for iOS 5 for the visual design of mobile app development.
-We are an iOS development company and work with storyboards for all our iOS apps.
+We are iOS developers and work with storyboards for all our iOS apps.
 In this article, we’ll discuss what iOS storyboards are and how to use them.

 Table View Support